mm80843/mm80843/README.md

 ### Hi there 👋

 I'm Luc.
-I work for Mott MacDonald in the Project Finance teams, and wear a digital delivery network leader hat.
+I work for Mott MacDonald in the Advisory teams, and wear a digital delivery network leader hat.

 I got back into coding in .. early 90s, testing BASIC on the Apple ][ my father used to write his thesis.
 Since, I've tested a few languages, broken a few things but hopefully built more.